 Two integrated avionics units are installed in the G1000 system.
-They are mounted in racks in the tailcone, behind the baggage curtain.
+They are mounted in racks in the tailcone.
 These units act as the main communications hub linking all of the other peripheral parts to the GDU displays.
 Each unit contains a GPS receiver, a VHF navigation receiver, VHF communication transceiver and the main system microprocessors.
 The first GIA unit to acquire a GPS satellite 3-D navigation signal is the active GPS source.